-We had a Concierge level suite on a higher deck including a balcony with a unique view out the very front of the vessel.
+We had a Concierge level suite on a higher deck that included a balcony with a unique view out the very front of the vessel.
 This offered a great spot to sit as we cruised in or out of port or when we paused for sunrise or sunset pictures.

-The cabin was a little less fun on the really bad sea weather day as the wind whipped and ripped at the door and the balcony got water logged.
-We are still debating whether the bed placement (across the beam of the boat) was better on the rough sea days.
-I used anti-nausea (seasickness) bands and Gravol a few days but most of the trip I was fine.
+The cabin was a little less fun on the really bad sea weather day as the wind whipped and ripped at the door.
+The balcony got water logged.
+We debated whether the bed placement (across the beam of the boat) was better on the rough sea days.
+I used anti-nausea (seasickness) bands and Gravol a few days.
+But most of the trip I was fine.

-The cruise ship is a giant floating luxury resort – so make sure you balance great port days with enjoying the ship.
-We spent some quiet time in our cabin but usually found just the right spot for a fresh cappuccino, some background music, a quiet spot to read, some sunshine or some company.
+The cruise ship is a giant floating luxury resort .
+Make sure you balance great port days with enjoying the ship.
+We spent some quiet time in our cabin.
+But usually found just the right spot for a fresh cappuccino, some background music, a quiet spot to read, some sunshine or some company.

 While cruising the Western Caribbean, we booked a number of excursions to poke our noses into new ports but in some ports we just wandered on our own.

-We had been to Key West several times before so no tour was needed.
+We visited Key West several times before so no tour was needed.
 We departed the ship and just wandered around visiting this quaint town.
-I was hoping to pick up fancy sea sickness bands that vibrate but could not find them anywhere.
+I was hoping to pick up fancy sea sickness bands that vibrate.
+But could not find them anywhere.
 I will have to remember to order them online before our next cruise.
-We had found them very effective when we went whale watching in Monterey.
-We made sure to find a spot to enjoy real key lime pie but this time only limited it to one tasting!
+We found them very effective when we went whale watching in Monterey.
+We made sure to find a spot to enjoy real key lime pie.
+But this time only limited it to one tasting!

 The cruise ships dock in a manufactured town on the Mexican coast.
-The cruise port was built by a small fishing village (Mahahual) and it got more developed around the cruise port to support the staff working in the port.
+The cruise port was built by a small fishing village (Mahahual).
+It got more developed around the cruise port to support the staff working in the port.
 All of the offered tours took you somewhere other than this cruise port – whether it was a trip to the ruins, snorkelling or 4x4s on the beach.

-We had debated with ourselves when planning this cruise but finally booked a scuba diving excursion.
-When we landed and saw the waves smacking at the dock, we were wishing we had passed on an excursion in this port.
-We did two dives on our scuba excursion in heavy current and surge, seeing mostly small fish but a large range of soft coral.
-It would be our heavy exercise for the day – certainly needed given how good we were finding the food on the cruise!
+We debated with ourselves when planning this cruise but finally booked a scuba diving excursion.
+When we landed and saw the waves smacking at the dock, we wished we had passed on an excursion in this port.
+We did two dives on our scuba excursion in heavy current and surge.
+There was mostly small fish but we saw a large range of soft coral.
+It would be our heavy exercise for the day.
+This was certainly needed given how good we found the food on the cruise!

-This would be the first of many ports where we landed on the Caribbean side in a commercial port of a small, poor town – and quickly found out that the nicer parts of the country were located closer to the Pacific side.
-We would remember that when planning a return visit to any of these countries.
+This would be the first of many ports where we landed on the Caribbean side.
+The ship docked in a commercial port of a small, poor town.
+We quickly found out that the nicer parts of the country were located closer to the Pacific side.
+This was a point we remember if we planned a return visit to any of these countries.

-We did a long countryside tour by bus and then boarded Lanchas boats for a tour of the Rio Dulce with a stop at the Castillo de San Felipe de Lara.
+We did a long countryside tour by bus and then boarded Lanchas boats for a tour of the Rio Dulce.
+There was a stop at the Castillo de San Felipe de Lara.

-We had been to Roatan many years ago on a Carnival Cruise and had taken a scuba diving excursion.
-We decided that we would explore Roatan on our own and wing it to decide what we would do.
-While we had originally been booked to be tendered in, rough seas caused another cruise ship to abandon this port and we got lucky to dock at Mahogany Bay in place of the departing cruise ship.
+We visited Roatan many years ago on a Carnival Cruise and took a scuba diving excursion.
+So we decided that we would explore Roatan on our own and wing.
+Then decide what we wanted to do.
+While we were originally been booked to be tendered in, rough seas caused another cruise ship to abandon this port.
+This meant we got lucky and docked at Mahogany Bay in place of the departing cruise ship.

-The cruise port had a lot of good shopping but more importantly to us a great long sand beach very close.
-You could take the ski lift to get to the beach or take a short 20 minute stroll along the tree shaded path or along the water nature path.
+The cruise port had a lot of good shopping.
+But more important to us, there was a great long sand beach very close.
+You could take the ski lift to get to the beach.
+Or take a short 20 minute stroll along the tree shaded path or the water nature path.
 There were lots of water sports options if you wanted a more energetic day.
-The beach offered restaurants, bars, lots of beach chairs.
-If you walked all the way to the end, the pier provided stairs down into the water for easy entry for snorkelers wanting to sample the reef that was a short swim out.
+The beach offered restaurants, bars and lots of beach chairs.
+If you walked all the way to the end, the pier provided stairs down into the water.
+It was an easy entry for snorkelers wanting to sample the reef that was a short swim out.

 We boarded a bus for the ride over the bumpy dirt road deep into the heart of the Veragua Rainforest.
 We had a great educational tour to see just a small slice of the awesome bio-diversity of this country.
 A short canopy ride in a gondola got us to the lower forest for a hike to the small waterfall in the forest.

-This was to be one of the highlights of this cruise.
-Not only was our tour guide Arthur exceptional, but we got to travel from the Atlantic to the Pacific in a dome car train, got a quick view of colourful Panama City and then got to see a few massive ships going through the Gatun Locks.
+This was one of the highlights of this cruise.
+Our tour guide Arthur exceptional.
+We travelled from the Atlantic to the Pacific in a dome car train, got a quick view of colourful Panama City and then got to see a few massive ships going through the Gatun Locks.

 While it might be interesting to actually transit the Panama Canal, we got to observe the canal and the locks from an external perspective.
 Not to be missed when you are in Central America!

-David and I started out divided on the allure of Cartegena and even though we saw no armed Contras in the streets, David remained unconvinced that Columbia was going to be on his future travel list.
-As we entered the port, we could see a very modern city spread out before us.
-Our energetic tour guide Maria, force marched us from tourist site to tourist side ensuring we got a broad but thin slice of Cartagena.
+David and I started out divided on the allure of Cartegena.
+And even though we saw no armed Contras in the streets, David remained unconvinced that Columbia was going to be on his future travel list.
+As we entered the port, we saw a very modern city spread out before us.
+Our energetic tour guide Maria, force marched us from tourist site to tourist side and ensured we got a broad but thin slice of Cartagena.

-It felt very European to me and I was drawn by the allure of small streets with balconies overflowing with vibrant coloured flowers and colour everywhere you looked.
+It felt very European to me.
+I was drawn by the allure of small streets with balconies that overflowed with vibrant coloured flowers.
+There was colour everywhere you looked.
 David was more turned off by the aggressive hawkers that pursued tourists at every stop.
 The onboard Emerald specialist offered to devise a 10 day Columbia tour for us and maybe one day we will be back!

-We have been to Jamaica a lot of times (it is a quick non-stop flight from Toronto) and had seen the Dunns River waterfall at Ochos Rios.
-Once all the tours had left we wandered in for a walk by the small waterfront and for a little shopping.
+We have visited Jamaica a lot of times (it is a quick non-stop flight from Toronto).
+On previous visits we saw the Dunns River waterfall at Ochos Rios.
+Once all the tours had left, we wandered in for a walk by the small waterfront and did a little shopping.

-David found the Appleton “Blue” rum that had been recommended to him by a Jamaican on board but he refused to pay the tourist price of $200US (when he had been told it could be had outside of a tourist port for $80).
-David was also searching for good coffee but could not find anyone to really educate him on why the Blue Mountain coffee beans were superior (at twice what we paid at home for pure Arabica bean Italian roasted coffee).
-We had been warned to not even consider ground coffee as the “blend” could contain almost anything!
-Needless to say, we were not going home with rum or coffee.
+David found the Appleton “Blue” rum that had been recommended to him by a Jamaican on board.
+But he refused to pay the tourist price of $200US (when he had been told it could be had outside of a tourist port for $80).
+David also searched for good coffee.
+But could not find anyone to really educate him on why the Blue Mountain coffee beans were superior.
+They were twice what we paid at home for pure Arabica bean Italian roasted coffee.
+We were warned to not even consider ground coffee as the “blend” could contain almost anything!
+Needless to say, we did not go home with rum or coffee.

 Georgetown, Grand Cayman:

-We had visited Grand Cayman and had scuba dived there on the same previous cruise where we visited Roatan, so we had been looking forward to a great two-tank reef or wall dive booked through the ship’s excursions system.
-We were disappointed that there were no other divers, so the excursions staff notified us that the dive company canceled our dives.
-Adapting quickly, we decided we would try this town on our own as well.
+We visited Grand Cayman and scuba dived there on a previous cruise.
+So we looked forward to a great two-tank reef or wall dive that we booked as a ship excursion.
+We were disappointed when we learned there were no other divers.
+Because the dive company canceled our dives.
+We adapted quickly and decided we would try this town on our own.

-It was a tender port and a shorter shore day and we miscalculated a little, thinking we would shop first and then return if we decided to snorkel.
+Georgetown was a tender port.
+This made it a shorter shore day and we miscalculated a little.
+We thought that we would shop first and then return if we decided to snorkel.
 It turned out that we should have passed on window shopping and brought out snorkel gear and swim suits.
 The snorkelling just to the side of the pier looked great!
-There were massive fish right at the ladder and we could see people snorkelling far out along the reef.
-The next time we come to Grand Cayman we will definitely plan on a beach and snorkel day!
+There were massive fish right at the ladder.
+And we saw people snorkelling far out along the reef.
+The next time we visit Grand Cayman, we will definitely plan on a beach and snorkel day!

 On “at sea” days, we took advantage of the wide variety of amenities onboard.
 Some days we were lazy and lounged by the pool.
 On other days we carted laptops and tried to catch up on blogging and picture editing.
 We learned a bit at a few seminars to help us be prepared for the upcoming ports.
-We typically planned our entertainment around the special guests and on this cruise we would again be delighted with this selection.
-Two of our absolute favourite ways to spend time on the ship included listening to the eclectic and amazing sounds of the Pudra String Quartet or watching the antics of the onboard chefs in the cooking demonstrations.
+We typically planned our entertainment around the special guests.
+On this cruise we were again delighted with this selection.
+We had two of our absolute favourite ways to spend time on the ship.
+When we could, we listened to the eclectic and amazing sounds of the Pudra String Quartet .
+Or we watched the antics of the onboard chefs in the cooking demonstrations.

-Most nights we would fall exhausted in bed, never really sure where the days were going!
+Most nights we fell exhausted in bed, never really sure where the days went!
 We arrived back in Miami after 14 days with our sea legs firmly set in and still excited about staying on board for another 12 day cruise!

-Having finally got the processes figured out for our one day back in Miami, we waited until the crowd was gone and then headed into Miami for a shopping day.
-While we had planned to walk, David found the free trolley that would deposit us exactly in the part of Miami we were looking for.
+We finally got the processes figured out for our one day back in Miami.
+After the crowd was gone, we headed into Miami for a shopping day.
+While we had planned to walk, David found the free trolley that would deposit us exactly in the part of Miami we needed.

-The bargains were plentiful and I used this as an excuse to replenish my cruise wardrobe a bit and we picked up the few things that we were looking for (including an adapter for the European outlets onboard the ship).
+The bargains were plentiful.
+I used this as an excuse to replenish my cruise wardrobe a bit.
+And we picked up the few things that we were looking for (including an adapter for the European outlets onboard the ship).

 Have you done a cruise to the Caribbean side of Central America?
 What should be plan on doing when cruising the Western Caribbean again?